cla24/somecode/README.md

 Deliverables
 1. Track the time it takes for players to make checkpoints - high score list

 Track time by pressing "n" to start and stop by pressing "k" to stop.
+Ctrl Alt ~ to see time

 2. Player pickups - 5 to help them
 3. New guns - new effect on movement